Next government must reflect Fianna Fail’s election success – Martin

 The next Irish government has to reflect the “very significant” number of seats Fianna Fail won in the General Election, deputy premier Micheal Martin has said.

-Fianna Fail was the clear winner of the election, securing 48 of the Dail parliament’s 174 seats, while Sinn Fein took 39 and Fine Gael won 38.
+Fianna Fail was the clear winner of Friday’s election, securing 48 of the Dail parliament’s 174 seats, while Sinn Fein took 39 and Fine Gael won 38.

-Mr Martin’s party is expected to once again partner with Fine Gael in a coalition, but would still need the support of another party or independents to achieve a majority in the Dail.
+Mr Martin’s party is expected to once again partner with Fine Gael in a coalition, but would still need the support of another party, or a number of independents, to achieve a majority in the Dail.

-Mr Martin spoke to the media surrounded by TDs from his parliamentary team.
+Fianna Fail and Fine Gael have both ruled out entering power with Sinn Fein.

+When Fianna Fail and Fine Gael entered coalition for the first time after the last general election in 2020, there was only a three-seat difference in their relative strength.

+Taoiseach and Fine Gael leader Simon Harris said discussions about the make-up of the coalition were “for another day” but insisted his party had a “pivotal” role to play as he made clear any coalition capable of running a full term would require his party having a “leadership role”.

+Sinn Fein leader Mary Lou McDonald criticised Mr Martin for not considering her party as worthy of engagement around coalition formation as she sought to characterise Fine Gael as a prospective “junior partner” in waiting.

-Fine Gael and Sinn Fein are also holding meetings of their Dail teams on Wednesday.
+Fianna Fail, Fine Gael and Sinn Fein all held meetings of their new-look Dail teams at Leinster House in Dublin on Wednesday, with each of them posing for a customary group photograph outside the parliament building.

 He said: “I have received a mandate this morning from the parliamentary party to enter into negotiations with others with a view to forming a government that can last the full term.”